top of page

 Lymphedema, Lipedema & Leg Swelling Care in Michigan

+The risks and complications of lymphedema can be exacerbated with extreme heat or cold, tight-fitting clothing, insect bites, sunburns, prolonged standing or sitting, trauma, and infections.
 Left untreated, lymphedema can worsen over time, potentially leading to complications such as infections, skin changes, or reduced range of motion.

 • Swelling or puffiness in the foot and toes